 In this online Revit training course, using the Revit Architecture tools, you learn how information is inter-related throughout the Revit (BIM) model.
-You will design 3D building models that simultaneously document the project in schedules and in 2D construction document sheets from that model.
+This course examines how Revit users design 3D models that simultaneously document the project and generate 2D architectural drawings containing floor plans, elevations, and 3D perspective views.

 Your instructor is an Autodesk Certified Instructor and also an experienced architectural project manager who uses Revit on a daily basis, preparing construction documents for commercial, medical and biotech projects.

 VDCI encourages a strong online engagement between you, your instructor and your classmates.
 You will participate in group discussion forums, connect with your instructor and message your classmates.